-Pulsation study carried out to decide the minimum volume of pulsation bottles.
+A pulsation study was carried out to decide the minimum volume of pulsation bottles.

-Lubricants reduce friction and therefore wear between moving compressor parts.
+Lubricants reduce friction and therefore wear between moving reciprocating compressor parts.
 The lubricant also serves as a coolant.
-Fig. 8 shows a typical Lubrication System.
+Fig. 9 shows a typical Lubrication System.

 Generally, two types of systems are used to lubricate the positive displacement compressors.